Khmelnytsky's campaign of 1648: Right-Bank Ukraine (June – August)

 After the Cossack victories on the Left-Bank, Khmelnytsky captured Bila Tserkva and intended to move on the Right-Bank Ukraine.
-His hopes of resolving the conflict diplomatically have shattered after the death of King Władysław IV Vasa, left only with the magnets that sought to protect their endangered property.
+His hopes of resolving the conflict diplomatically were dashed by the death of King Władysław IV Vasa (20 May 1648), which left only the magnates that sought to protect their endangered property.
 Jeremi Wiśniowiecki and other Polish nobles entered Podolia during summer.
-The devastation was accompanied by mutual cycle of violence which targeted Polish, Ruthenian and Jewish civilians.
+The devastation was accompanied by a mutual cycle of violence which targeted Polish, Ruthenian and Jewish civilians.
 Jews were targeted by Cossacks as they were believed to have been representatives of the Polish nobility.

 In July, Wiśniowiecki's forces suffered defeats against Cossack leader Maksym Kryvonis during the Battles of Makhnivka and Kostiantyniv.
-Fighting also took place Lypovets (present-day Vinnytsia Oblast) and other settlements, which forced the Polish forces to entrench themselves in fortresses and open fighting.
-However, one such fortress that was considered to be impregnable was captured by colonel Kryvonis which had proven to be a massive moral blow.
+Fighting also took place Lypovets (present-day Vinnytsia Oblast) and other settlements, which compelled the Polish forces to avoid open fighting, and entrench themselves in fortresses.
+However, one such fortress that was considered to be impregnable, Bar, was captured by colonel Kryvonis on 4 August, which proved to be a massive blow to Polish morale.
 The bloody fighting was accompanied by mutual atrocities on the civilian population.

 Cossack triumph (September – November)

-At the end of summer, Polish government sent out a 40,000-strong army with the purpose to suppress the uprising, which included 8,000 German mercenaries.
-Both sides in total could've had up to 100,000 troops at this stage.
-A major battle was going to take place at Pyliavtsi.
-The turning point of the battle occurred when a captured Cossack gave a misleading information to the Polish forces, stating that the Crimean Khan with a huge army was coming to the aid of Cossacks.
-In reality, only a small unit of Budjak Tatars arrived, but nonetheless the presented misleading information put the Polish army into the state of panic and subsequent disorganised retreat on 14 September.
+At the end of summer, the Polish government sent out a 40,000-strong army (including 8,000 German mercenaries) with the objective of suppressing the uprising.
+Both sides in total could have had up to 100,000 troops at this stage.
+A major battle took place at Pyliavtsi (21–23 September 1648 New Style; 11–13 September Old Style).
+The turning point of the battle occurred when a captured Cossack gave a misleading information to the Polish forces, stating that the Crimean Khan was coming to the aid of Cossacks with a huge army.
+In reality, only a small unit of Budjak Tatars arrived, but nonetheless the presented misleading information put the Polish army into the state of panic and subsequent disorganised retreat on 14 September (Old Style; 24 September New Style).
 Many of the Polish troops were taken prisoner and their equipment was captured.
 After this victory, Cossacks mockingly nicknamed the Polish nobles who participated in this battle "pylyavtsy".
 Cossacks captured Volhynia and Podolia after their triumph at Pyliavtsi.

-In October, the Kodak fortress capitulated to Cossacks.
+In October, the Kodak fortress capitulated to the Cossacks.
 The Cossack-Tatar army besieged Lviv.
-Kryvonis's detachments captured the high castle over the city.
-However, Khmelnytsky made a decision to simply collect tribute as he didn't want to risk the devastation of the city by his Tatar allies in case Lviv was fully captured.
-Cossack army also entered Belarus and surrounded Jeremi Wiśniowiecki's forces at Zamość during this stage.
-Khmelnytsky again limited himself to collecting tribute and his campaign was completed by the time John II Casimir Vasa was elected as new King in November, with his coronation supported by Khmelnytsky.
+Kryvonis's detachments captured the Lviv High Castle.
+However, Khmelnytsky made a decision to simply collect tribute as he did n't want to risk devastation of the city by his Tatar allies in case Lviv was fully captured.
+The Cossack army also entered Belarus and surrounded Jeremi Wiśniowiecki's forces at Zamość during this stage.
+Khmelnytsky again limited himself to collecting tribute and his campaign was completed by the time John II Casimir Vasa was elected as new the King on 17 November, after which his coronation was supported by Khmelnytsky.